Home » pallet projects » Pallet Wood Tree Collar | Simple Design You Can Make

 What wood can you use?

-Amount of lumber for each of these options will depend on what size tree collar you need to make.
+The lumber amount for each option will depend on what size tree collar you need to make.

 Assembly Options